 The bonds will contain provisions regarding acceleration and voting on amendments, modifications and waivers which are commonly referred to as "collective action clauses."
 Under these provisions, certain key terms of the bonds may be amended, including the maturity date, interest rate and other payment terms, without your consent.
-See "Meetings and Amendments-Collective Action Clause" in the accompanying prospectus.
+See "Description of the Securities-Meetings and Amendments-Collective Action Clause" in the accompanying prospectus.